 Dáithí Sproule, a native of Derry who has lived for many years in Minnesota, is one of Irish music's most respected guitar accompanists, and one of the first guitarists to develop DADGAD tuning for Irish music.
 He is also a fine singer in English and Irish.

 Dáithí started out his career in the influential group, Skara Brae, with Mícheál Ó Domhnaill and his sisters, Tríona and Maighread.
 The band received the first-ever award for a music group in the 2022 Gradam Ceoil ceremony in Dublin, 50 years after the release of its eponymous album on Gael Linn records.
 A member of the internationally renowned Irish band Altan, Dáithí has performed and recorded with many great traditional Irish musicians, including James Kelly, Paddy O’Brien, Liz Carroll, Billy McComiskey, Tommy Peoples, Seamus and Manus McGuire, Randal Bays, James Keane, the Kane Sisters, and Dermy and Tara Diamond.
-He also performs and records with Minnesota-based musicians Laura MacKenzie, Peter Ostroushko, Jode and Kate Dowling, Dean Magraw, Norah Rendell and Brian Miller.
+He also performs and records with Minnesota-based musicians Laura MacKenzie, Martin McHugh, Peter Ostroushko, Jode and Kate Dowling, Dean Magraw, Norah Rendell and Brian Miller.

 Dáithí released his first solo album in 1995, "A Heart Made of Glass", with songs in English and Irish.
 In 2008 he released an instrumental guitar album, "The Crow In the Sun", featuring thirteen original compositions.
 "Lost River, Vol. 1." followed in 2011, with songs in English and Irish, arranged and accompanied on guitar, with a stellar line-up of guests.